rutar-academic/rutar.org/content/_index.md

 I did my undergraduate studies at the {% hidden_link(url="https://uwaterloo.ca/pure-mathematics/") %}University of Waterloo, Ontario{% end %}.
 You can [read my CV](/alex_rutar_cv.pdf) for more detail.

-I am primarily interested in fractal geometry and dynamical systems, in particular the geometry of self-similar and self-affine sets in Euclidean space and associated invariant measures.
+I am primarily interested in fractal geometry and dynamical systems, including (but not limited to) the geometry of self-similar and self-affine sets and associated invariant measures, multifractal analysis, and general dimension theory and dimension interpolation.
 Find more information on my [research page](/research/).

 In my spare time I develop [open-source software](https://github.com/alexrutar) and occasionally I [write about things](/writing/) that interest me.